SunsetFi/simply-openapi/packages/controllers/docs/dev/writing-handler-middleware.md

 - Processes the global and operation-specific `security` OpenAPI directives.
 Improper requests are denied, and proper requests have their authentication result registered as request data for the `@RequireAuthentication` and `@BindSecurity` decorators.
 - Processes the path and operation `parameters` OpenAPI directives.
 Invalid requests are rejected, and values are coerced and registered for the various parameter-centric decorators (`@QueryParam`, `@PathParam`, and similar).
 - Process the `requestBody` OpenAPI directive.
-Data is validated and coersed according to its media type, and registered for the `@Body` decorator and its variants.
+Data is validated and coerced according to its media type, and registered for the `@Body` decorator and its variants.
 - If no further middleware has processed the handler result, the handler result is checked to see if it is a JSON object.
 If so, it is sent as the response body and the Content-Type header is set to `application/json` .
 - If no further middleware has processed the handler result, and the handler result is an instance of the `HandlerResult` class, handling of the result is delegated to that class.